A Sequential Framework Towards an Exact SDP Verification of Neural Networks: Geometric Analysis of Non-convex Cuts

 In particular, since ReLU only outputs positive values, we have $\theta_i \in [0,\frac{\pi}{2}]$ for all $i \in \{1,\dots,n_{\tilde x}\}$.
 However, the vectors $\vec x_i$ that correspond to the input layer are exceptions.
 Without loss of generality, it is possible to also assume these to be nonnegative by changing the weight matrix of the first layer.
 Therefore, $cos(\theta_i) \geq 0 \ \forall i \in \{1,\dots,n_{\tilde x}\}$.
 Thus, when $cos(\theta_i)cos(\theta_j) \approx 1$, we have $\theta_i \approx 0$ and $\theta_j \approx 0$.
 Without this constraint, it is possible that $\theta_j \approx \pi$ and $\theta_i \approx \pi$.
 In other words, with the ReLU constraints in place, the non-convex cuts will push the vectors towards $\vec e$ instead of $-\vec e$.

 If $cos(\theta_{ij})$ is small, then inequality (\ref{eqn:angle_ineq}) will not be binding, and the original semidefinite constraints will work satisfactorily.
 Ideally, inequality (\ref{eqn:angle_ineq}) will hold for all pairs $(i,j)$, but this is not guaranteed.
 However, under the assumption that the weight matrices in the neural network are relatively well conditioned (no large condition number) and that $\epsilon$ is negligible, a large number of the pairs $(i,j)$ are expected to satisfy or approximately satisfy inequality (\ref{eqn:angle_ineq}).
-The proof can be found in the supplementary material.